restarian/bracket_print/doc/as_string.md

 // This returns the same string as above. var log_string_a = up.toStyleString()

 ```

-The toString member is cheap to call (it simple returns an instance value if no parameters are provided), so the above example has very little CPU impact.
-The toStyleString call above.
+The *toString* member is cheap to call (it simple returns an instance value if no parameters are provided), so the above example has very little CPU impact.
+The *toStyleString* call above returns the non-styled text sense the *style* option was set falsey.
+There is not an increase in performance overhead to use it instead of *toString* when *style* is disabled.

+Any parameters that are passed into *toString* or *toStyleString* will be added to the call chain using the last command used for separation.
+The default command of *space* will be used when *toString* or *toStyleString* is called before a separation command.